TheV360/NewTab/README.md

 	* (open the search in a new tab by holding down shift)
 	* (or just middle clicking the search button and then left clicking it)
 * Simple premade bookmarks (for now)
+* Ton of color themes

 # Future plans
 * Customizable icons
 * Customizable random background
 * Refactor everything, it looks good but it's impossible to style.
 * Clock mode: nothing but the time in the center of the screen.
+(May not do this?)

 # Credits
 * Me - HTML, CSS, Javascript, additional icons